-- 1. Automobile insurance to cover you and your family fully along with proof of insurance.
+- 1. Tow vehicle insurance to cover you and your family fully along with proof of insurance.

 - 2. Try to avoid large amounts of cash.
 Use Travelers Checks and credit cards.

 - 3. Confirm reservations.

-- 4. Have sunglasses for everyone.
+- 4. Have sunglasses, sun block, and bug spray for everyone.

 - 5. Pack camera and film.

 - 6. Make a checklist of clothing for everyone, and toilet articles.

 - 7. Prescribed medications.

 - 8. Birth certificate.

 - 9. Medical insurance cards.